Balou9/itemis-cc/README.md

 ### Test cases

 The test cases are defined in the [test.js](https://github.com/Balou9/itemis-cc/blob/main/test.js) file.
+The shopping baskets which will serve as test inputs are defined in the [sampleShoppingBasket.js](https://github.com/Balou9/itemis-cc/blob/main/utils/sampleShoppingBasket.js) file.

 #### Calculates sales taxes and total price

+This test case uses the shopping baskets 1 to 3 as provided in the example as an input.
+It runs the test cases for each shopping basket.

+**Tests:**

 - test if the number of products in the shopping cart has the expected value
 - test if the product price equals the expected value